staples-sparx/StaplesLabs.github.io/who-we-are.md

 - We are ego-less and silo-less when searching for the best ideas: you can contribute effectively outside of your specialty or current assignment.
-We fluidly exchange ideas.

-- We provide sustainable working hours, so that you can recharge, learn new things on your own, and come back the next day with your full curiosity and brainpower.
+- We provide sustainable working hours, so that you can recharge, learn new things on your own, think about it in the shower, and come back the next day with your all your curiosity and brainpower.

 - We support rapid, eager and active learning by taking the time to help our colleagues, by sharing information openly and proactively,